nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

 - `INDEX`: The index of the delivery to be marked in the displayed list.
-It must be a number between 1 and smaller than the total number of deliveries displayed (inclusive), and cannot be blank.
+It must be a number between 1 and the total number of deliveries displayed (inclusive), and cannot be blank.
 - `STATUS`: The status of delivery.
 It must be one of the following values: `PENDING`, `DELIVERED`, `CANCELLED`, and cannot be blank.
-    -  `STATUS` is case-insensitive so `pending`, `delivered`, `cancelled` can be accepted as well.

 </box>